Skip to main content

 relationidintegerNoN/AThe ID of the specific relation, if multiple relations exist between the two modules.

-relationtypestringNoN/AThe type of relation between the two modules.
+relationtypestringNoN/AThe type of relation between the two modules. child or parent

 parent_idintegerNoN/AThe ID of the parent item in the relation.